erdenezul/coding-challenge/README.md

 There might be an interesting topic related to security in section **Security Concerns**

+## Devops

+I've used AWS Codepipeline to fetch changes from github, push images to ECR and deploy it into ECS cluster.

 ## Technogoly choice

 There were bonus challenge to avoid having same logins in the system.
 I've considered to use **Redis**